mateuszniechwiej/Climbing-Buddy/README.md

 ### Existing Features

 :one: The landing page displaying information about the website's purpose.

 :two: Events page displaying three events per page.

-:three: Create events page available for the admin.
+:three: Create an events page available for the admin.

 :four: Register and login functionality.

 :five: Climbing events displaying three climbs per page.

-:six: Climber search event available for all registered users.
+:six: Add Find Climber request event available for all registered users.

 :seven: Profile page with username name and email.

-:eight: Accept climb request form using EmailJS functionality.
+:eight: Message climber form using EmailJS functionality.

 :nine: Email link on all pages to contact the website owner for any information needed.

 :one::zero: Places Autocomplete by Google(a feature of Places library in the Maps JavaScript API) to look for locations in Ireland and the Uk only.

 :one::one: Mobile responsive design.

 :one::two: Error page to display error messages with website background.

+:one::three: filter climbs functionality searched by categories selected.

+:one::four: searched bar on events page to look for phrases in the events text.

+:one::five: Google _**Place Autocomplete**_ functionality for each location input field in this project.

 ### Future Features